YangjieZhou/NeuroNER/install_osx_linux.md

-# Installing NeuroNER requirements on Mac OS X
+# Installing NeuroNER on Mac OSX and Linux

 NeuroNER requires Python 3.6 or later.
 You may choose to handle a package like Anaconda to help manage dependencies.